viclarsson/react-experiments/src/react-notification/README.md

   - `@@notification/REGISTER`
   - `@@notification/REMOVE`

+By adding the store as a prop, the responsible component for the notifications acts as a "component middleware".
 *The API is used the exact same way for when using Redux.*

 Common scenarios that this approach tries to cover: